sgregory8/sgregory8.github.io/_posts/2020-08-07-Processing-Custom-Annotations-at-runtime.md

 }
 ```

+## Time to reflect

-This class is now ready to be processed.
+This class is now ready to be processed and since our annotations are available at runtime let's use Java's reflection API.

 ```java
 public class AnnotationProcessor {